oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

 rm -rf /opt/containers/shard_host_file && touch /opt/containers/shard_host_file
 ```

-Add the following host entries in `/opt/containers/shard_host_file` as Oracle database containers do not have root access to modify the /etc/hosts file.
+Add the following host entries in `/opt/containers/shard_host_file` as Oracle Database Containers do not have root access to modify the /etc/hosts file.
 This file must be pre-populated.
 You can change these entries based on your environment and network setup.

 ```text
 127.0.0.1       localhost.localdomain           localhost